victor-navarro/victor-navarro.github.io/_posts/2024-02-19-calmr-refactor.md

 ---
 layout: post
-title: calm refactor
+title: calmr refactor
 date: 2024-02-19
-description: a calm calm
+description: a calmr calmr
 mermaid:
     enabled: true
     zoomable: true
 ---

-I spent a good part of last week refactoring my [calm](https://victornavarro.org/calm) package.
+I spent a good part of last week refactoring my [calmr](https://victornavarro.org/calmr) package.
 The whole thing was motivated by creating an *add-on* package that included time-based models.
 Funnily enough, while developing this new package, I found myself rewriting some of the core functionalities in the base package so as to make them flexible enough to accommodate both trial- and time-based models.
 It did not work.

-After a week of hair-pulling, I've finalized all changes and merged the experimental branch into the main branch of the [github repository](https://github.com/victor-navarro/calm).
+After a week of hair-pulling, I've finalized all changes and merged the experimental branch into the main branch of the [github repository](https://github.com/victor-navarro/calmr).

-### A calm calm
+### A calmr calmr

 In the refactor, I rewrote some of the S4 classes.
 The calmModel class plays a less pivotal role; it has been superseded in importance by the calmExperiment class.
 In fact, pretty much everything revolves around experiments now.
 Here is a little flow diagram that explains the current organization.